zackbatist/caa2021-openarchaeo/initial-notes.md

 Some patterns to examine:
 - How many people are contributing to each repo, and in what capacity?
+  - Network analysis might be helpful here
 - The spacing of contributions over time
   - Is actual collaboration becoming more common, even if it's still rare?
 - How is support being requested and/or provided?
+  - Proviso that GH issues aren't really intended for support questions
 - How is code being reused, forked or referenced?
 - ...

 ## Sampling
 - Currently 210 out of 270 records have a github repo
+  - We should do a search for more records before analysis (e.g. look through repos and stars of people already in the dataset)
 - More comprehensive analysis on a subset that make greater use of github's collaborative features
 - Do we want to include other platforms?
+  - Shouldn't be too hard to include GitLab at least, if enough use it to make it worth it?
 - Are we including things that are not software, i.e. lists, guides, datasets, etc?
 - Potential blind spots include:
   - ancient dna